aws-samples/aws-genai-conversational-rag-reference/README.md

 ## Deploy via CI/CD pipeline

-1. Create a CodeCommit repository in your target account/region name "galileo"
+1. Create a CodeCommit repository in your target account/region named "galileo"
 1. Push this git repository to the `mainline` branch
 1. Run `pnpm run deploy:pipeline`